 Find out everything you need to know on Nottingham Selective Licensing.

-A new Nottingham licensing scheme for Landlords will be implemented on 1st August 2018.
+The new Nottingham licensing scheme for Landlords will has been implemented as of 1st August 2018.
 The aim of the scheme is to ‘raise the standards in the privately rented sector, and to ensure that all tenants living in them are able to enjoy a safe, comfortable and well managed home’.
 A landlord will need a licence for every property they own within the affected areas.

-This could be a big blow for Landlords who already keep privately rented properties at a high standard.
+This is a big blow for Landlords who already keep privately rented properties at a high standard.

 We calculate that 94% of Landlords will be affected by this Licensing Scheme.